“We make ourselves and others smile using ukuleles, we improve our skills, and we share our music to provide a positive

 We have come to realize that if we get the smiles, everything else takes care of itself.
 Please come visit one of our meetings.
 We welcome beginners as well as accomplished professionals.
 You will have fun!

 When I moved to Memphis in August 2021, I split DMUS into two separate parts.
 “DMUS Live” meets in person in the Des Moines, Iowa area and “DMUS International” only meets online using Zoom.
-So that anyone in the Des Moines area can attend both the live and the Zoom meetings, I set up a schedule where the two parts of the original club schedule meetings in alternating weeks.
+We meet on different nights so that members can attend both DMUS Live in-person meetings and DMUS International online Zoom meetings.

 Details on our website explain how you can visit our DMUS International meetings using Zoom and our DMUS Live meetings in-person.
 You are welcome to participate or to just listen and watch.
 If you would like to view or participate in our international online Zoom meetings, see our Next Zoom page.
 See our Next Live page if you would like to participate in-person in a DMUS Live meeting.